Reprographics Request - General

 • May or may not be currently holding the position(s) in which they achieved major success.

 Honorees will become part of a permanent exhibition at Baldwin High School.
 The Class of 2017 will be celebrated at the BWEF Innovation and Excellence recognition banquet the weekend of March 11, 2017 at South Hills Country Club.

 Please take the time to give careful consideration to making a nomination for a deserved candidate.
 All nominations will remain confidential.
-Nominations are accepted on a rolling basis; however, the deadline for the Class of 2017 is November 25, 2016.
+Nominations are accepted on a rolling basis.

 The Baldwin-Whitehall Educational Foundation